amshah1022/PartyLens/README.md

 Try predicting turnout for a hypothetical event:
 - 💬 12 Instagram posts
 - ❤️ 200 total likes
-- ☀️ 70°F and sunny
+- ☀️ Sunny
-- 🎶 Type: Music event
+- Day of the week: Saturday

 → The model returns a high turnout prediction!